-These exemptions will apply until December 31, 2023, the end of the financial year five years following the completion of our IPO, or until we no longer meet the requirements of being an emerging growth company, whichever is earlier.
+These exemptions will apply until December 31, 2023 or until we no longer meet the requirements of being an emerging growth company, whichever is earlier.

 Recent Accounting Pronouncements Not Yet Adopted

 A description of recently issued accounting pronouncements that may potentially impact our financial position and results of operations is disclosed in Note 2, "Summary of Significant Accounting Policies," to our unaudited condensed consolidated financial statements included in Exhibit 99.1 of this Report on Form 6-K.